Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 What’s the difference between monetary and non-monetary rewards?

-For example, someone who loves investing can feel prolonged gratitude and enhanced loyalty when offered company stock options (monetary reward).
-They enjoy many of the same benefits as the ambitious, growth-oriented employee who gets mentorship from a company leader (non-monetary reward).
+They enjoy some of the same benefits as the ambitious, growth-oriented employee who gets mentorship from a company leader (non-monetary reward).

 Choosing between the two often comes down to: